Friday, September 25, 2015

 You know you are an islander when …

-Crocodile round-up in front of new hospital main entrance
+Crocodile round-up in front of new hospital

 You know you are an islander when:

-The recent round-up of baby crocodiles makes you smile knowing that they are being moved to a bigger and better location instead of being destroyed as a nuisance.
+The recent round-up of baby crocodiles makes you smile, knowing that they are being moved to a bigger and better location instead of being destroyed as a nuisance.
 Their mother has already been moved to the Hacienda Mundaca Lake, and now it is time to catch the youngsters.

 You go get 'em!
 No, not me!

 A crowd of city workers stood on the edge of the marshy swamp near the new hospital, jockeying for a better view, but still keeping their feet on dry ground.
-“You go get them.” one man said, playfully pushing his co-worker towards the dark foreboding water.
+“You go get them,” one man said, playfully pushing his co-worker towards the dark, foreboding water.
 “No!
-You get them!” the other man responded, shaking his head, no!
+You get them!” the other man responded, shaking his head, No!
 Baby or not, crocodiles have sharp teeth and vice-like jaw muscles.
 They can do a lot of damage to hands and fingers.
 We didn’t stay to watch the round-up, but I was told they have been successfully relocated.

 You know you are an islander when:

 Thirty-five iguanas of assorted sizes come knocking at our patio door every morning.
-“Hey lady!
+“Hey, lady!
 Where’s our fruit?”
 We buy a steady supply of watermelon, bananas, papayas, and sweet peppers – anything red, orange, dark pink or yellow.
 Those colours attract iguanas.
 They wait impatiently on the back patio, pacing along the edge of our pool as I dutifully cut up the fruit and skins into iguana-sized pieces.

 Iguana fruit & veggie salad